WRCE-TSD/SENTRY/README.md

 - Better documentation/BOM

 Almost everything is done through Autodesk Fusion, which doesn't natively port to GitHub, so updates are not published regularly.
+Edit 3/28/25: I made a [script to push Fusion F3D files to Github](https://github.com/zcohenld/FusionToGitHub) so I'll be pushing the newest version, which is untested until I do a release, to this GitHub.

 ---